SumoLogic/sumologictoolbox/readme.md

     to rage quit, it's still a million times faster than doing this by hand.
     11. Once the pop-up window closes your content should be copied to the current folder in the destination pane.

+Content Backup: !New!

+    1. Input Credentials for your source and destination orgs
+    2. Select your regions for source and destination orgs
+    3. Click "Update" for source and destination to populate the content lists
+    4. (Optional) Select "Personal Folder" or "Admin Recommended" radio button to switch context in either pane.
+    5. Select one or more items from the list
+    6. Click "Backup"
+    7. Choose a folder to save your backup files into
+    8. The selected content will be exported and written as JSON to the selected folder, one file per selected item.

+    Note: The filenames are created automatically from the item names that are selected for backup.

+Content Restore: !New!

+    1. Input Credentials for your source and destination orgs
+    2. Select your regions for source and destination orgs
+    3. Click "Update" for source and destination to populate the content lists
+    4. (Optional) Select "Personal Folder" or "Admin Recommended" radio button to switch context in either pane.
+    5. Navigate to the folder you wish to restore into.
+    6. Click "Restore"
+    7. Select one or more valid Sumo Logic exports files to restore.
+These must be valid JSON that has been previously exported from Sumo Logic, either using this tool, the API, or the Sumo Logic UI.
+    8. Your content will be restored into the current directory.

+    Note: You cannot currently restore into the root admin folder.
+This will be fixed soon.

 Logging:    !NEW!